CCGenetics/guidelines-genetic-diversity-indicators/docs/6_Calculations_and_reporting/Country_ind_values.md

 ### Example of indicator values aggregated for several species

-The next result shows the actual indicator values calculated for more than 900 species in the pilot Multinational evaluation of genetic diversity indicators for the Kunming-Montreal Global Biodiversity Monitoring framework ([Mastretta-Yanes et al. 2024](https://ecoevorxiv.org/repository/view/6104/)).
+The next result shows the actual indicator values calculated for more than 900 species in the pilot Multinational evaluation of genetic diversity indicators for the Kunming-Montreal Global Biodiversity Monitoring framework ([Mastretta-Yanes et al. 2024](https://link.springer.com/article/10.1007/s10592-024-01632-8)).
 We found that the median across all species for the Ne 500 indicator is 0, i.e. 58% of species have that indicator value.
-Worrying, ~70% of species have an indicator value less than 0.25 (Figure 6.2).  **This means that the majority of species have less than 25% of their populations large enough to sustain genetic diversity- most species are likely in danger of or are already experiencing significant genetic losses.**
+Worrying, ~70% of species have an indicator value less than 0.25 (see Figure 6.2 below).  **This means that the majority of species have less than 25% of their populations large enough to sustain genetic diversity: most species are likely in danger of or are already experiencing significant genetic losses.**

 ![](Fig_pilot_indicatorvalues.png)
 ##### *Figure.
 Example of aggregated indicator values*.
 Proportion of populations with Ne>500 for animals, plants and other taxonomic groups for more than 900 species in 9 countries.
-Made with data from [Mastretta-Yanes et al (2024)](https://ecoevorxiv.org/repository/view/6104/).
+Made with data from [Mastretta-Yanes et al (2024)](https://link.springer.com/article/10.1007/s10592-024-01632-8).

 [Previous: Equations and example calculations](https://ccgenetics.github.io/guidelines-genetic-diversity-indicators/docs/6_Calculations_and_reporting/Equations.html#equations-and-example-calculations){: .btn .btn-blue .mr-4 }